Temperature Rise in Toys

 Participants must perform the test as instructed by Qualabor, expecting values between 20 and 40 [° C].
-The participant should proceed as in his / her practical routine according to ABNT NBR NM 300-6.
+The participant should proceed as in their practice routine according to ABNT NBR NM 300-6.

 Qualabor ensures that the identity of participants in each program is confidential and known only to those involved in its operation, and becomes public only if the participant denies its confidentiality.
-Qualabor also warrants that all information provided by participants will be treated as confidential.
+Qualabor guarantees that all information given by the participants is considered confidential and treated as so.

 02) Standard error with reference value - When it is not possible to have a group with more than 3 participants, the reference value will be one previously validated with the participants and existing, being a value taken from an accredited laboratory.
 In this case, priority is given to the normalized error, since the denominator of the Z score is the standard deviation of the program, which has low robustness because it has few participants.

-Qualabor's activities as a proficiency test provider are performed impartially, structured and managed to ensure this feature.
-Qualabor also warrants that any commercial, financial or other tensions will not compromise the impartiality of the provider.
-This is guaranteed by the "acknowledgment and agreement term" signed by Qualabor employees that affect the quality of the proficiency program.
+The activities of Qualabor as a proficiency testing provider are done with impartiality and are structured and managed to guarantee that, Qualabor also compromises that commercial, financial, and other types of pressure will not compromise Qualabors' impartiality.
+It is assurance through the acknowledgment and agreement term, signed by Qualabor collaborators, who affect the quality of proficiency testing.